rynaardb/rynaardb/README.md

 ### Hi there 👋

+My name is Rynaard.
+I’m a Software Engineer and creator of the WaterUP app.

+- 👨🏻‍💻 iOS, Cloud, Machine Learning, AI
+- 💙 Swift, SwiftUI, C#, UI/UX Design
+- 📍 Munich, Germany
+- 📫 Availble for hire

 <!--
 **rynaardb/rynaardb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.